condron/es-workshop/README.md

 ### Create Events and Handlers

-Interacting with the event store will mean that your are both _publishing_, or _receiving_ events on the `EventBus`.
+Interacting with the event store will mean that your are _publishing_, or _receiving_ events on the `EventBus`.
 There are three buses: `CommandBus`, `QueryBus` and `EventBus`.
 We're keeping it simple, so we're only using the `EventBus`.
 The other buses are identical, but used for _commands_ and _queries_, respectively.

 Each bus has a corresponding directory tree under the `cqrs` directory.
 If your application is complex and has several _modules_ and many events, you may want to organize your event data by _module_.

-So, our event code is all found under `cqrs/events`.
-Under here, you'll find the `handler` directory for _event handlers_ that get called when your _event subscription_ receives data and the `impl` directory with the implementation code for each event type.
+Our event code is all found under `cqrs/events`.
+Here, you'll find the `handler` directory for _event handlers_ that get called when your _event subscription_ receives data and the `impl` directory with the implementation code for each event type.
 Note the `index.ts` setup to simplify inclusion of these events and handlers.

 Our very simple event looks like this